 Trust an Experienced Child Custody Lawyer in Virginia Beach

 In a divorce case, child custody and visitation orders are often the most hotly contested issues.
 As a parent, you are deeply concerned about your child’s well-being and future.
 It is imperative that you hire an experienced family law firm to represent you to secure the most favorable outcome possible.

 With more than two decades of experience, The Law Offices of Daniel J. Miller has helped our clients obtain the results they deserve.
-Our Virginia Beach family law attorney understands the sensitive nature of children being involved in divorce and the importance of ensuring a court’s orders are enforced after the divorce.
+Our Virginia Beach child custody attorney understands the sensitive nature of children being involved in divorce and the importance of ensuring a court’s orders are enforced after the divorce.

 Virginia Child Custody Laws